-Andrei at ZTM was very encouraging and although he’s great at motivating his students to keep going, there were times when I thought (often), ‘I can’t’ or ‘I’m not smart enough’.
+Andrei (Instructor of ZTM's Coding Bootcamp) was very encouraging and although he’s great at motivating his students to keep going, there were times when I thought (often), ‘I can’t’ or ‘I’m not smart enough’.
 I fell into the trap of comparing myself to others on Twitter, who seemed to be miles ahead after a few days on #100daysofcode.
 I kept remembering that failed test for the Master’s degree, and things like how I hated Maths at school, and how my brain mustn’t work in the ‘right way’.
 Crazy self-talk!

 Thankfully, Andrei had also gone through all of that unhelpful thinking before and could encourage me that any person can learn to code, with the right resources, motivation and most importantly, hard work!
 I also started getting more involved with Discord, the group’s excellent online community, connecting with other student Developers across the world.

 During this time, I noticed on Twitter that there was a local (free) Web Development community course happening in my local city, Belfast, through Code First: Girls.
 This is an amazing organisation who run classes UK wide, to encourage more women to get into the tech industry.
 I submitted the application just before the deadline and was happy to find out around a week later, I’d been accepted.

 ➡ Make a study plan but don’t stress out if you don’t stick to it.

 ➡ Take some time to adjust to studying.

 ➡ If your course has an online community eg. Discord / Slack, engage with it.
 At the very least, read what others are asking/doing.